15 Places to Order Your Thanksgiving Meal

 For the turkey and fixins’

 Capital Grill in North Hills is a suite of sides to accompany your Thanksgiving main meal so literally all you have to do is focus on the bird.
 They are brioche stuffing, housemate gravy, mashed potatoes, pecan-crusted sweet potatoes with hot honey, French green beans, cranberry-pear chutney, and seeded rolls.
-Get the details here.
+(They’ll also be open for service on Thanksgiving day.) $135 to serve four people; click here for more info.

-Mandolin is offering a classic complete farm-to-table meal for four to eight people with everything from the turkey to the sides like green bean casserole to rolls and cranberry sauce and your choice of chocolate, pumpkin or apple pie.
-(And while you’re setting the table, consider one of Lizzy Fowler’s floral arrangements featuring blooms from the restaurant’s Mandolin Farm.)
-Order here by Nov 12th for pickup on the 25th.
+Mandolin is offering a classic complete farm-to-table meal with either a half or whole with everything from the turkey to the sides like green bean casserole to rolls and cranberry sauce and your choice of chocolate, pumpkin or apple pie.
+From $170; order by November 10 for pickup on November 22.
+Click here for more info.

-Mitchell Casteel is offering a “Thanksgiving Family Experience.”
-Along with a turkey, they have some elevated sides and desserts to go with it like brandied apricot stuffing, green beans with hazelnuts, and an autumn squash gratin.
+Mitchell Casteel offers a “Thanksgiving Family Dinner Experience.”
+Along with a turkey, they have some elevated sides and desserts to go with it, like brandied apricot stuffing, candied port relish, green beans with hazelnuts, and an autumn squash gratin, from $220 to serve 4-6 people.
 There’s also options to order things a la carte.
-Place your order by phone 919-847-0135 by 5 p.m. on Nov.
-19. See more of their menu here.
+Order by Nov.
+17 for pickup on Nov.
+22. Call 919-847-0135 to order, and click here to see the full menu.

 The Pit, while offering a dine-in Thanksgiving meal, is also offering an at-home one.
 The feast includes everything from start to finish: spinach salad, smoked and glazed ham, pit-cooked sliced turkey, chopped whole-hog barbecue, dressing, cranberry chutney, sweet potato casserole, green bean casserole, mashed potatoes, gravy, mac & cheese, Hawaiian Rolls, and pie options.
-Order by Nov.
-19 for pick-up on Wednesday Nov.
-24 and Thursday, Nov.
-25. Order here.
+From $50 per person; order by November 17 for pick-up on Wednesday Nov.
+22 and Thursday, Nov.
+23. Click here for more info.

-Zest Cafe and Home Art has “everything but the bird” this Thanksgiving.
-From appetizers like the pimento cheese ball to desserts like carrot cake and pumpkin pie, Zest’s menu has options to choose from as your menu evolves.
-Order via phone (919.848.4792) by Saturday Nov.
-20 to pick up Wednesday Nov.
-24. Get details here.
+Zest Cafe and Home Art offers “everything but the bird” each Thanksgiving.
+From appetizers like the pimento cheese ball to a Lemon Butter Green Bean Salad and NC Sweet Potato Casserole to desserts like pumpkin cranberry pie and salted caramel pecan pie, Zest’s menu has options to choose from as your menu evolves.
+Order via phone (919-848-4792) by Saturday Nov.
+18 to pick up Tuesday Nov.
+21 or Wednesday Nov.
+22. Click here for more information.

 Image source: Boulted Bread